silky/ideas/README.md

     out[k] a-la mathematica.

     can we learn from sage here? has it done this kind of thing for math packages?

+  1. **ultimate code editing thing**

+    ideas:

+      - can mouse over a variable and see the last point in the function where it is used (by highlighting).
+      - can mouse over a function and see who calls it and with what, and who uses the output of it

 # complete